ergochat/ergo/docs/MANUAL.md

 1. [Hexchat](https://hexchat.github.io/) is known to support .onion addresses, once it has been configured to use a local Tor daemon as a SOCKS proxy (Settings -> Preferences -> Network Setup -> Proxy Server).
 1. Pidgin should work with [torsocks](https://trac.torproject.org/projects/tor/wiki/doc/torsocks).

+## I2P

+I2P is an anonymizing overlay network similar to Tor.
+The recommended configuration for I2P is to treat it similarly to Tor: have the i2pd reverse proxy its connections to an Ergo listener configured with `tor: true`.
+See the [i2pd configuration guide](https://i2pd.readthedocs.io/en/latest/tutorials/irc/#running-anonymous-irc-server) for more details; note that the instructions to separate I2P traffic from other localhost traffic are unnecessary for a `tor: true` listener.

+I2P can additionally expose an opaque client identifier (the user's "b32 address").
+Exposing this identifier via Ergo is not recommended, but if you wish to do so, you can use the following procedure:

+1. Enable WEBIRC support in the i2pd configuration by adding the `webircpassword` key to the [i2pd server block](https://i2pd.readthedocs.io/en/latest/tutorials/irc/#running-anonymous-irc-server)
+1. Remove `tor: true` from the relevant Ergo listener config
+1. Enable WEBIRC support in Ergo (starting from the default/recommended configuration, find the existing webirc block, delete the `certfp` configuration, change `password` to use the output of `ergo genpasswd` on the password you configured i2pd to send, and set `accept-hostname: true`)
+1. To prevent Ergo from overwriting the hostname as passed from i2pd, set the following options: `server.ip-cloaking.enabled: false` and `server.lookup-hostnames: false`.
+(There is currently no support for applying cloaks to regular IP traffic but displaying the b32 address for I2P traffic).

 ## ZNC